A short meditative pause…

 – a musical composition played or sung during the service

-In the context of this project, I’m talking about the 3rd definition – a musical composition played (or sung or recited) at some point in the service; perhaps before the service begins as a call to worship, during the uptake of a monetary offering, during Communion when the elements are being received or perhaps at the end of the service to underline what’s been learned.
+In the context of this project, I’m talking about the 3rd definition – a musical composition played (or sung or recited) at some point in the service.
+It’s used perhaps before the service begins as a call to worship, during the uptake of a monetary offering, during Communion when the elements are being received or perhaps at the end of the service to underline what’s been learned.
 Whatever term we use, I like to think of it as a short meditative pause.

 My personal choice is almost always a well-known Psalm or hymn, often something that has been or will be part of the service.
-The reason for this is that, rather than just listen to the music, if the lyrics are familiar we can let the words seep into our hearts and minds.
+The reason for this is that, rather than just listening to the music, if the lyrics are familiar we can let the words seep into our hearts and minds.

 At home, in personal or family worship, an interlude can serve a very similar function; it calms and directs our hearts and minds and may serve as an echo or refrain of one or more Bible verses that have been studied.